MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 2/readme.md

 worst case running time
 O((n-m+1)m)

+- there are m comparisons for each shift int eh worst case (inner loop)
+- there are n-m+1 shifts (outer loop)
+- So the worst case runnign tiem is O((n-m+1)m)
+- in the example for previous slide we have (13-4+1)4 comparisons in total
+- n is always bigger than m

 ## brute force optimization
 - generate a list of all potential solutions to the problem in a systematic manner
 - evaluate potential solutions one by one, disqualifying infeasible ones, and keeping track of the best one found so far